 CliqStudios has selected Blum® Compact Blumotion, the industry leader in the manufacturing of high quality cabinet hardware, for all standard full-overaly and inset concealed hinge door hinges.
 Hinges need to stand up to constant use, and Blum® hinges have been tested and meet or exceed the American National Standard Institute’s requirements.

 There are thousands of hinges available to cabinet manufacturers.
 Be wary of cabinet manufacturers that use low end hinges that only provide four-way adjustability, or who don’t back their product with a lifetime warranty.

 4. Undermount, soft-close drawer glides

-High-quality drawer glides (also known as slides) are critical to supporting the smooth and silent movement of your cabinet drawers over years of hard use.
+High-quality drawer glides (slides) are critical to supporting the smooth and silent movement of your cabinet drawers over years of hard use.
 The more weight your drawers carry, the greater necessity for heavy-duty glides.
 Weak glides could lead to sagging, loose, or stick cabinet drawers.

 - Undermount, steel, soft-close glides

 Undermount, steel, soft-close drawer glides should extend to provide full access to the entire drawer.
 Ball bearings and steel guides provide smooth operation and long wear.
 Mounted beneath the drawer box, the glides should be rated to support a heavy load: at least 90 pounds.
 Adjustable glides with a soft-close (anti-slam) dampening system will be almost silent when opening and closing the drawer.